rack/rack/GETTING-STARTED.md

 You'll see the time is printed out 5 times at 1 second intervals and then the connection is closed.

-Streaming responses allow Rack applications to implement communication over persistent connections such as [HTTP Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) and [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
+Streaming bodies may make it easier for Rack applications to implement communication over persistent connections such as [HTTP Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) and [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).

 ## Rack Middleware

-Rack applications are built up of a stack of _middleware_ which may operate upon a request before it reaches the main application, and again after the application has processed the request.
+Rack applications can be wrapped using _middleware_ which may operate upon a request before it reaches the main application, and again after the application has returned a response to the request.
 Middleware is usually used for tasks like logging, caching, authentication, and measuring performance.

-A Rack middleware needs to be `initialize`d with the Rack `app` which is passed down through the middleware stack to the main application, and must implement a `call` method which operates on the request:
+A Rack middleware must have a `new` method that accepts the Rack app and any arguments used to configure the middleware.
+The `new` method must return a Rack application that responds to `call`.
+Typically, Rack middleware are classes, and each instance of the middleware wraps access to the related application:

 ```ruby
 class MyMiddleware